chanvitbkk/cpe-win/README.md

 ## CPE WIN

-### There are the mobile user interface for the districs where has COVID case announcement
+### CPE WIN is the user interface for the mobile-based application.
+This application is tracking COVID-19 in the nearest district in Bangkok to let the user avoid the infection's district.